 Tips + Tricks

-No. 1 --> New to sourdough?
+No. 1 –> New to sourdough?
 Need a starter?
 Check out my 24 hour sourdough starter!
+Got lots of discard?
+Learn what to do with sourdough discard!

-No. 3 --> Don't rely on the toothpick inserted into the center method of testing these fudgy treats for doneness.
+No. 3 –> Don’t rely on the toothpick inserted into the center method of testing these brown butter treats for doneness.
 I find this can result in an overcooked and even dry brownie.
 I prefer to rely on visual cues.
 The edges should look set and be pulling away from the liner and the center should look still soft.
 The brownies will continue to cook once removed from the oven and this ensures a rich, indulgent brownie.

 Key Ingredients

-Sourdough Discard: This recipe is pretty flexible when it comes to starter discard.
-Use the stuff you've been saving in the fridge for a week or use the leftover's from this morning's feeding.
+Sourdough Discard: This recipe is pretty flexible when it comes to using up excess sourdough starter or discard.
+Use the stuff you’ve been saving in the fridge for a week or use the leftover’s from this morning’s feeding.
 Just make sure your starter is 100% hydration, and you stir down any bubbles before measuring!

 Sugar: This recipe combined both granulated and brown sugar.
 The granulated sugar helps to make the brownies chewier and delivers that undeniably delicious papery crust all good brownies have.
 The brown sugar helps keep the brownies softer and fudgier as the molasses helps to moisten the batter.